💬 WhatsApp Updates

 Shallow water seams and pockets; micro profile.

-Sizes: 16–20 · Beads: 2.3–2.5 mm
+Sizes: 16–20 · Beads: 2.3–2.5mm

-Black; riffles and seams.
+Black; useful in riffles and seams.

 Hare’s ear nymph pattern for Vaal River Yellowfish fly fishing (versatile searching nymph)

-Hare’s Ear Nymph (custom)
+Hare’s Ear Nymph

 Versatile nymph to prospect pockets and runs.

-Sizes: 16–20 · Hook: Jig · Beads: 2.5 mm (copper)
+Sizes: 16–20 · Hook: Jig · Beads: 2.5mm copper

 Adapting to Conditions